spence-s/pino-princess/README.md

 Pino colada was an awesome output format, but it was inflexible.
 I also couldn't see all my data when I wanted to because of its rigidity.

 In order to get the best of both worlds, I started from a fork of pino-pretty, and developed a configurable version that always displays all your data, except when you don't want it to!

-## Use
+You could probably get something pretty similar with just an advanced pino-pretty configuration, but use this if you are too lazy.

 ### Install